-Siena is also know for its art, medieval cityscape, museums and delicious cuisine.
+Siena is also known for its art, medieval cityscape, museums and delicious cuisine.
 When in Tuscany it is a city that you do not want to pass by.

 I recommend spending at least one night in Siena before you head on to your next destination in Tuscany.

-I would say Florence is the second city after Rome that you want to visit in terms of history, art and architecture.
-Florence is the capitol city of the Tuscany region and is home to many pieces of Renaissance art and architecture.
-If you have ever read any of Dan Browns books or seen the Da Vinci Code movie series, you will instantly be transported into the movie set, most noticeably if you visit the incredible Duomo.
-Florence is also home to the Galleria dell’Accademia which displays the very famous “David” sculpture by Michelangelo.
+I would say Florence is the second city after Rome that you want to visit in terms of history, art and architecture on your Italy Road Trip.
+Florence is the capital city of the Tuscany region and is home to many beautiful pieces of Renaissance art and architecture.
+If you have ever read any of Dan Brown’s books or seen the Da Vinci Code movie series, you will instantly be transported into the movie set, most noticeably if you visit the incredible Duomo.
+Florence is also home to the Galleria dell’Accademia which displays Michelangelo’s very famous “David” sculpture.
 You can visit the incredible Uffizi Gallery, walk across Ponte Vecchio and relax in the Boboli Gardens.

 I would recommend spending 1-2 nights in Florence.
 If you really want to soak in the art, at least 2 nights.

-I cannot write a guide to Italy and not include one of the most famous locations.
+I cannot write a road trip guide to Italy and not include one of the most famous locations.
 Venice is one of the most unique places that we have visited in the world.
-Narrow maze like lanes dotted with luxury shops, bakeries and tiny restaurants.
-Spend your days visiting the incredible churches, admiring the art work and spend the evenings drinking red wine and eating Cicchetti – a version of Aperitivo.
-Loosely translated to mean shady stroll – or in plain terms a pub crawl.
+The narrow maze-like lanes are dotted with luxury shops, bakeries and tiny restaurants.
+Spend your days visiting the incredible churches, admiring the artwork and spending the evenings drinking red wine and eating Cicchetti – a version of Aperitivo.
+Cicchetti loosely translates to mean shady stroll – or in plain terms a pub crawl.

-Rialto Bridge – an iconic location in the centre of Venice overlooking the Grand Canal.
+Rialto Bridge – is an iconic location in the centre of Venice overlooking the Grand Canal.

-St Marks Basilica – This free attraction is the perfect intro in to Venice.
+St Marks Basilica – This free attraction is the perfect intro to Venice.